granthale/wip-book/content/Notes/Desirable features for automating flashcard creation.md

 ---
 *In attempting to answer: [[§ How can LLMs enhance spaced repetition software?]]
 Many answers arise.
 This note collects those possibilities:*

+But first it's important to reason through [[How important is it to create your own Anki prompts?|how important it is to create your own Anki prompts]].

 ## From me
 - [[LLMs can help revise and build on existing flashcards]]
 - [[LLMs can slowly push the boundaries of what we know]]